mammenmathewz/judge0-gcp/README.md

 ## 🔒 Security Notes

-- **Telemetry Disabled**: Judge0's telemetry has been removed for privacy.
 - **Firewall Rules**: Ensure your **GCP VM firewall** allows only necessary traffic.
 - **Sandboxing**: Execution is containerized to prevent security risks.